 Cal Grant Awards are free money provided by the State of California to help pay for the cost of college.
 When your child is a graduating high school senior that meets academic, financial and eligibility requirements, you/your student may qualify to receive a Cal Grant.
 Cal Grants can be used at any University of California, California State University or California Community College.
 Some independent and career colleges or technical schools in California also take Cal Grants.
 For more information about the Cal Grant, please visit http://www.csac.ca.gov/

 To be considered for a Cal Grant Award, two items are required:

 - Submission by PVPUSD of a verified Grade Point Average (GPA) to the California Student Aid Commission (CSAC) by October 1 of the student’s 12th grade school year.

 If you choose to opt out of the Cal Grant submission, your child may be ineligible to receive grant monies for college.
 If you would like to opt out of the Cal Grant submission, you must select the opt out request option in your Aeries parent portal during the data confirmation process before September 15th of the student’s junior year.

-If you have any questions about the Cal Grant Programs or the opt-out-option, please feel free to contact your school site College and Career Center.
+If you have any questions about the Cal Grant Programs, FAFSA, or the opt-out-options, please feel free to contact your high school's College and Career Center.